serverless-nextjs/serverless-next.js/README.md

 ## Roadmap

 - Better integration with nextjs:
-  - Page serverless functions created at build time for the user, so they don't have to be manually specified in the `serverless.yml`.
+  - Serverless functions created at build time, so users don't have to manually specify them in the `serverless.yml`.
   - Lambda cold starts.

 ## Note

-This is still a WIP so is most likely there will be breaking changes.
+This is still a WIP so is quite likely there will be breaking changes.

 Any feedback is really appreciated.
-Also PRs are welcome :).
+Also PRs are welcome :)